semaphoreci/docs/docs/essentials/caching-dependencies-and-directories.md

 The `cache` tool uses key-path pairs for managing cached archives.
 An archive can be a single file or a directory.

-When using the [sftp storage backend](#sftp-backend), the total cache size is 9.6GB and each archive automatically expires in 30 days.
-When using the [s3 storage backend](#s3-backend), the cache size and archive expiration are totally up to you.
+When running jobs in Semaphore's hosted environment, the total cache size is 9.6GB and each archive automatically expires in 30 days.
+When running jobs in a self-hosted environment, you have full control over the cache size and archives expiration.

 ## Basic usage